davidbailey/tum/handbook/README.md

 2. Other links => Page Title [example.com]
 3. Internal references => (See Other Section)

-To Generate a new copy of this handbook, run `cat README.md */README.md | grip --export - index.html`.
+To generate a new copy of this handbook, run `cat README.md */README.md | grip --export - index.html`.